MARGARET OF CONNAUGHT

 Needless to say the union was a happy one and Gustaf Adolf loved his wife’s English ways as he had been raised by an austere Prussian mother who had put him under constant pressure to excel.
 Margaret was far more laid back but very supportive and she adapted to her new life in Sweden very easily.
 As soon as she arrived in the country, Margaret started to learn the Swedish language and asked to be educated in the culture and history.
 Eventually, she began taking incognito trips out into the country to see things for herself.
 Margaret also had a great love for gardening, and transformed the grounds of Sofiero Palace into beautiful English gardens.
 She later published two books on gardening with her own illustrations.

 On 1 May 1920, Margaret died suddenly of an infection after surgery while pregnant with her sixth child and was buried on Karslborg Island in her wedding dress and veil as per her wishes.
-Margaret’s death, at the age of 38 years, came as a great shock to the British and Swedish royal families as the princess was a great favourite.
+Margaret’s untimely death came as a great shock to the British and Swedish Royal Families as the princess was a great favourite.
 It was also a particularly unhappy occasion for her father, the Duke of Connaught, as his beloved daughter died on his seventieth birthday.